Applied Psychology (BS)

 Students have the opportunity to combine the applied and research options.
 All Applied Psychology majors conclude their studies with a qualitative research project that integrates the knowledge they have gained through their fieldwork experience with the psychological theory and research learned in their coursework.
 Select seniors have an opportunity to present their work to fellow students and faculty in a professional forum, the Applied Psychology Undergraduate Research Conference.

-Applied Psychology majors may double major or minor in another subject.
-Students typically pursue a double major or minor in the social science, science, or humanities discipline they choose for their required sequence.
-Depending on the choice of second major or minor, students may need additional courses beyond the 128 units required for the bachelor’s degree.
+Applied Psychology majors may double major or minor in another subject, typically in the social science, science, or humanities discipline they choose for their required sequence.
+Depending on the choice of second major or minor, students may need additional courses beyond the 128 credits required for the bachelor’s degree.

 Honors